 Gardens, Farms, Environmental Centers and Outdoor Exploration

 Known for its magnificent natural beauty, outdoor enthusiasts will enjoy Stonecrop Gardens, Hudson River Valley Greenway, Jones Farms and the Hudson River Valley National Heritage Area.
 Places with excellent children’s programming include the Constitution Marsh Audubon Center and Sanctuary, the Hudson Highlands Nature Museum, and the Hudson River Sloop Clearwater.
 Every Saturday from May through October, Boscobel hosts the Cold Spring Farmers Market in the lower parking lot.

 Where to Stay

 Looking for great accommodations?
 The Hudson River Valley has many wonderful hotels, inns and bed and breakfasts to suit all tastes and budgets.
-Some of our nearby favorites are The Pig Hill Inn, Hudson House Inn and the Kittleman House.
-Right across the river is The Thayer Hotel at West Point (click here for a special Patriot Package with Boscobel) and more hotels are only 20 minutes away on Route 9 in Fishkill, NY.
+Some of our nearby favorites are The Pig Hill Inn and Hudson House Inn .
+Right across the river is The Thayer Hotel at West Point (click here for a special Patriot Package with Boscobel) and more hotels such as the Residence Inn are only 20 minutes away on Route 9 in Fishkill, NY.